jschuur/twitter-stats/README.md

 Twittercounter went away and I wanted a fun side project for the different [Twitter](https://twitter.com/martiansoil) [accounts](https://twitter.com/lunarsoil) [that](https://twitter.com/LearnChineseCLB) I [run](https://twitter.com/joostschuur).

 Stack: Next.js/React and MongoDB, based on the [nextjs-with-mongodb](https://github.com/kukicado/nextjs-with-mongodb) template.
+Thanks to generous free tiers, you can run all this for free.

 ## Setup